Prehistoric Life

 Hunter gatherers

-People who lived during the Old Stone Age (Palaeolithic) and Middle Stone Age (Mesolithic) followed a ‘hunter-gatherer’ way of life.
-They moved around as the seasons changed, looking for animals to hunt and fruit, plants and nuts to gather.
+People who lived during the Old Stone Age (Palaeolithic) and Middle Stone Age (Mesolithic) were hunter-gatherers.
+They moved around with the seasons, instead of living in one place.
+This gave them a wider choice of animals to hunt and fruits, plants and nuts to gather.
 What can you find in the Museum’s gardens that a Stone Age person could use or eat?

 Homes

-In the Neolithic, people often built homes close to fresh water.
+In the New Stone Age (Neolithic), people often built homes close to fresh water.
 ‘Wattle’ walls were woven from strong, bendy tree branches and covered with a mixture of mud, straw and dung, called ‘daub’.
+What other natural materials could you use to build a shelter?

 Axe head